jax-ml/jax/docs/new_docs/501/fault-tolerance.rst

 This article has three parts.
 In the first part, we'll explain the basics of how to write fault tolerant multi-controller JAX programs.
 In the second part, we'll show some example fault-tolerant multi-controller JAX programs.
-In the third part, we'll take a look under the covers at how multi-controller JAX implements fault tolerance.
+In the third part, we'll look at how multi-controller JAX implements fault tolerance.

 .. warning::